 A web application firewall is a great first line of defense for directing malicious actors away from your website.
 Using a WAF guards your site against the most common types of attacks, and some solutions even provide security reports that highlight important data (such as site traffic).
 This gives you the opportunity to monitor your traffic for significant declines, which is also one key sign of a URL redirect attack.

 An automated website scanner will help you detect malware in your site’s files and database faster than if you review them on your own.
 An effective website scanner should be able to detect and remove these active infections on a daily basis to minimize negative impacts on your business and customers.

 Cybercriminals typically gain unauthorized access to small business websites by exploiting outdated code.
-If you use a content management system, third-party plugins or widgets, or other software to enhance your site, you must be diligent about updating it.
+If you use a content management system, third-party plugins or widgets, or other software to enhance your site, you must be diligent about updating it to avoid open redirect vulnerabilities.
 Implement the patches and updates that developers release to fix existing vulnerabilities and mitigate new threats.

 The cybersecurity landscape is changing rapidly each day, and it can be difficult to keep up with on your own.
-Having a trusted cybersecurity partner who knows how to prevent these attacks can save you time and keep your customers safe.
+Having a trusted cybersecurity partner who knows how to prevent these attacks can save you time and keep your customers safe from malicious websites.
 Your customers’ trust is vital to the health of your small business — don’t let cybercriminals take advantage of it.
 Take the steps above to protect your customers and ensure you can mitigate a URL redirection attack quickly.